fritzing/fritzing-parts/CONTRIBUTING.md

         git branch your-part
         git checkout your-part

+   * The branchname "your-part" should reflect the part you are adding or fixing.
+Please use a **separate branch for each part**.
+   Large commits tend to get stuck, since they can only be accepted once *all* parts within are reviewed and fixed.

+   * Link the pull request to a ticket by mentioning the github issue, see here how to do this: https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue

 3. Place the `.fzp` file in the core folder and the related `.svg` in the view-specific folders: